amyreese/znc-push/README.md

     /msg *push set username foo
     /msg *push set secret ...

-If you're using Boxcar, you need to use the following command to send a subscription request to your account, before ZNC Push can start working:
+If you're using Boxcar or Airgram, you need to use the following command to send a subscription request to your account, before ZNC Push can start working:

     /msg *push subscribe